Papyrus Salt 124: Other

-In addition to threatening to kill Neferhotep, Paneb later makes Amenakht swear to not visit the temple of his mother and father, and sent a town crier to declare that "no one should look at the family of the chief workman Nebnufer, when he goes to bring offerings to Amun, their god".
+In addition to threatening to kill Neferhotep, Paneb later makes Amenakht swear to not visit the temple of his mother and father, and sent a town crier to declare that "no one should look at the family of the chief workman Nebnefer, when he goes to bring offerings to Amun, their god".
 This might be seen as a means of destabilizing Amenakht as a political threat, by cutting off the connection to his ancestors.

 Reliability of Amennakht

-The Papyrus Salt 124 is clearly written with the intention of proving that Paneb’s conduct "is indeed unworthy of this office" of chief-workman, and that, as Neferhotep's brother, Amennakht is the rightful successor.
+The Papyrus Salt 124 is clearly written with the intention of proving that Paneb’s conduct "is indeed unworthy of this office" of chief workman, and that, as Neferhotep's brother, Amennakht is the rightful successor.
 Amenakht has every incentive to paint Paneb in a bad light.
 However, there is correlating evidence for some of his claims, including records under king Siptah detailing the interruptions in work due to personal jobs that Paneb made his workers accomplish, including weaving a bed of straps and fattening his ox, as stated in Recto 2.19-20.

 However, that does not necessarily prove Amennakht's case, as M.L.
 Bierbrier points out in his essay "Paneb Rehabilitated?", which points out that, though succession to the role of chief workman is usually within the family, Neferhotep had in a way adopted Paneb, and the fact that he had inherited Neferhotep's property with which to bribe the vizier serves as further evidence that he was seen as a sort of son to Neferhotep, who was childless.

 Consequences of the letter

-Though there is no evidence of the reception of this letter by the vizier, we do know from a later trial with a descendant of Paneb that Paneb was eventually put on trial for the theft of stones from the tomb worksite under Vizier Hori.
+Though there is no evidence of the reception of this letter by the vizier, we do know from a later trial with a descendant of Paneb that Paneb was eventually put on trial for the theft of stones from the tomb worksite under Vizier Hori II.
 We also know that in year 11 of Ramesses III a successor named Nekhemmut is named as successor to Paneb, a worker unrelated to Neferhotep or Amennakht.